tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 ### Problem Solving Scenario

 A machine provides you with thousands of data files.
-There’s so many, it is breaking your file browser.
-How many files are there?
+There’s so many, it is breaking your Win/Mac GUI file browser.
+How can you determine the number of files?

 We will use the dir `unix/data/Saavedra2013` as an example of a directory with many files